MOSvisio/flask-creator/README.md

-- run your flask application :
+- run your flask application (run this command from the folder containing setup.py):

-flask-creator run [root of you application (1)]
+flask-creator run

-- install the dependance defined in the setup.py file of your flask application :
+- install the dependance defined in the setup.py file of your flask application (run this command from the folder containing setup.py):

-flask-creator install [root of you application (1)]
+flask-creator install

-(1) currently the path of the folder containing setup.py